Bryce-Summers/BritzStory/README.md

  - Exporting to PDF Documents.
  - Better User experiences, such as being able to drag pages and see pages flip, rather than the current slide show like effect.
  - A sophisticated review of the font choices and sizes.
+ - The Title page needs to be revamped with paragraph native line breaks.
+ - Some of the longer option texts overflow the option buttons horizontally, which is a bug.
+ - All of the objects and background need to be better integrated.
+ - I need to finish logically associating choices to collections of background and object names.